owl4ce/dotfiles/README.md

 ```

 **Why do I need to link icons to [/usr](https://tldp.org/LDP/Linux-Filesystem-Hierarchy/html/usr.html)?**
-It's required by `dunst` to display icons of the notification that spawned by programs.
+It's required by dunst to display icons of the notification that spawned by programs.

 </details>

 <details>
 <summary><b>Wallpapers</b></summary>

-> This is actually optional, but recommended by default.
+> This is actually optional, but recommended.

 Download all the wallpapers above.
 Then, put the files as instructed into the `~/.wallpapers` directory.